Skip to main content

 The following section outlines the options we have available to quickly understand whether our assets are vulnerable.

-Docker Hub provides the PreviousNext operations team with insights into any vulnerabilities present in our Skpr base images.
+Github Security provides our platform team with insights into vulnerabilities present in our Skpr base images and platform components.

 Dynamic Application Security Testing

-The PreviousNext operations team is currently investigating the viability of scanning all Skpr project environments using a dynamic application security testing tool, e.g. Stackhawk.
+The PreviousNext operations team is currently investigating the viability of scanning all Skpr project environments using a dynamic application security testing tool, e.g. Owasp ZAP.

 Threat Risk & Severity